mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 --- abstract

 Avoiding centralization is an important goal for Internet protocols.
-This document defines the term, discusses why it is necessary for Internet protocol designers to consider centralization risks, identifies different kinds of centralization, catalogues some limitations of current approaches to controlling it, and recommends best practices for protocol designers.
+This document offers a definition of centralization, discusses why it is necessary for Internet protocol designers to consider its risks, identifies different kinds of centralization, catalogues some limitations of current approaches to controlling it, and recommends best practices for protocol designers.

 --- middle

 # Introduction

 The Internet is successful in no small part because of its purposeful avoidance of any single controlling entity.
-While originally this may have been due to a desire to prevent a single technical failure from having wide impact, it has also enabled the rapid adoption and broad spread of the Internet, because internetworking does not require obtaining permission from or ceding control to another entity -- thereby accommodating a spectrum of political and social requirements.
+While originally this may have been due to a desire to prevent a single technical failure from having wide impact, it has also enabled the rapid adoption and broad spread of the Internet, because internetworking does not require obtaining permission from or ceding control to another entity -- thereby accommodating a spectrum of requirements and positioning the Internet as a public good.

-This means that protocols that are considered part of the Internet share a common design goal: avoiding centralization, which we define as the ability of a single person, company, or government -- or a small group of them -- to observe, control, or extract rent from the protocol's operation or use.
+As a result, Internet protocols share a common design goal: avoiding centralization, which we define as the ability of a single person, company, or government -- or a small group of them -- to observe, control, or extract rent from the protocol's operation or use.

 At the same time, the utility of many Internet protocols is enabled or significantly enhanced by ceding some aspect of communication between two parties to a third party -- often, in a manner that has centralization risk.
 For example, there might be a need for a 'single source of truth' or a rendezvous facility to allow endpoints to find each other.
 How should such protocols be designed?